Click on an arrow to the right in order to see outlines of our previous programmes.

 13th Aug.
 Ken Livermore - North British Locomotive Preservation Group - Great Eastern Lines 1954 - 1962.
 A presentation of the railways in East Anglia in the period when standard locomotives, electric and diesel rolling stock began to take over the roles of more traditional steam hauled trains.

 The Society meets at the Woodborough Social Club, Smithy Lane, Woodborough, near Pewsey SN9 5PL

 (see Contact Us for directions) on the second Tuesday of each month at 7:45pm.

 New members are always welcome, so please feel free to come along and join us.

-11 Dec.
-Brian Arman - Broad Gauge Part 1: London to Bristol.
+10th Dec.
+Brian Arman - A Broad Gauge journey Part 2: Bristol to Newton Abbott.
 Canon Brian Arman is a railway enthusiast with special knowledge of the Great Western Railway, one of his activities being the collection of photographs showing broad gauge trains in the second half of the 19th century until abolition of the gauge in 1892.
-His talk is the first of three on this subject.
+His talk is the second of three on this subject.
 It is longer than usual talks, billed to end at 10:15 pm.